dav3860/vmbix/README.md

 ```

 ```
-TEST# vm.counter[VM01,virtualDisk.totalReadLatency.average,scsi2:4,300]
+vm.counter[VM01,virtualDisk.totalReadLatency.average,scsi2:4,300]
 2
 ```

 ## Installation
-Get the latest version [here](https://bintray.com/dav3860/generic/vmbix/view/files).
+Get the latest version of the server [here](https://bintray.com/dav3860/generic/vmbix/view/files).
+You will also need the [loadable module](https://github.com/dav3860/vmbix_zabbix_module) corresponding to your zabbix version.
+RPM & DEB packages are provided.

+The VmBix server can be installed on the same machine as a Zabbix server or proxy.
+The loadable module must be installed on the Zabbix machine that will monitor the VMWare environment.

 ## Or build from source
-Note: you'll need to install JDK and Maven to follow this article.
-Sources could also be compiled manually.
+Note: you will need to install JDK and Maven to compile VmBix.
 * Install Maven

-Follow the instructions on this page to install Maven (https://maven.apache.org/install.html).
+Follow the instructions on [this](https://maven.apache.org/install.html) page to install Maven.
 * Compile
 ```
 tar -zxvf vmbix-x.x.tar.gz